 The options are endless, but darker colors tend to be more forgiving in high-traffic areas.

 Go simple with subtle texture or bold with vertical stripes or an allover pattern.
 Matching is easiest when the pattern extends all the way to the short edge of the runner.
-Avoid anything with a precise geometric pattern that will be difficult to line up and keep straight.
+When planning your stair runner installation, avoid anything with a precise geometric pattern that will be difficult to line up and keep straight.

 4. Prep Steps

-Before you start installing, take the time to clean up your stairs.
+Before you install the stair runner, consider how to prep and clean your stairs.
 First, vacuum or use a microfiber duster.
 Next, mop thoroughly using a wood-floor cleaning product or a solution of 1/2 cup white vinegar in a gallon of water.
 Then, if needed, add a fresh coat of paint, or restore stained-wood shine with a floor polish like Rejuvenate Wood Floor Restorer (available in hardware stores).

 5. Establish Guides